ZacTey/salaryapp/README.md

-# Sample Web Application
+# Salary Recommender System Web Application

 Web application written in Python using `flask` and deployed on Heroku.
-Detailed tutorial of the code in this repository can be found [here](https://towardsdatascience.com/create-and-deploy-a-simple-web-application-with-flask-and-heroku-103d867298eb).
+This is a project for NUS Capstone and deployed by Zac, June, Francis